-Download een van de twee Yoga Nidras in de SHOP of beluister een stuk van de opname en maak kennis met deze eenvoudige maar diepgaande ontspanningstechniek.
+Download of beluister een stuk van twee Yoga Nidras hier https://www.sorelaxed.nl/product/yoga-nidra/ en maak kennis met deze eenvoudige maar uiterst diepgaande ontspanningstechniek.

 Britta successfully followed the intensive six month Satyananda Yoga Nidra Teacher Training under the supervision of Swami Vedantananda Saraswati in 2017.
 After practicing daily and deepening her positive experience of yoga nidra on her personal live, she went to the recording studio to create her first professional yoga nidra recording.

-Download one of the two Yoga Nidras in the SHOP or listen to a part of the recording and get introduced to this simple yet profound relaxation technique.
+Download or listen to a part of two Yoga Nidras here https://www.sorelaxed.nl/product/yoga-nidra/ and get introduced to this simple yet profound relaxation technique.